Launch your career in marketing with MSc Management (Marketing) from Essex Business School.

 MSc Management (Marketing) is perfect if you do not have a first degree in business or marketing, or relevant work experience in management.

-MSc Management (Marketing) is one of five Masters of management pathways at Essex Business School: Management, International, Marketing, Leadership or Advertising and Corporate Communications.
+MSc Management (Marketing) is one of four Masters of management pathways at Essex Business School: Management, International, Marketing or Advertising and Corporate Communications.
 All Masters of management pathways follow the same core management modules in term one allowing students the option of selecting their preferred management specialism up to the end of term one.

 You can chose to study MSc Management (Marketing) full-time over 12 months, or part-time over 24 months.